tanyaweaver/python-dev-accelerator/source/assignments/linkedin_profile.rst

 Tasks
 =====

 Add your recent work and project experience.
 Add CodeFellows as Education, or as a Project, but not as a job.

 Use a professional looking photo of your face, preferably the same as what you are using elsewhere.

-Find and request to join CodeFellows Alumni group.
+Secure an invitation to and join the CodeFellows Alumni group (talk to the campus manager).

 Submitting Your Work
 ====================

-Submit a link to your public LinkedIn profile so I can look it over.
+Submit a link to your public LinkedIn profile so we can look it over.